valory-xyz/open-autonomy/docs/fsm-implementation.md

     ...
 ```

-An example of a concrete implementation here of is a `CollectionRound` in which
+An example of a concrete implementation is a `CollectionRound` in which
 data is collected, for example from a voting round or a price estimation round.

 ```python
 # skills.abstract_round_abci.base.py

 class CollectionRound(AbstractRound):
     """CollectionRound."""